veniamin-ilmer/decoding_rom/README.md

 # Decoding the TMS0801 ROM

-The TMS0801, from 1974, was one of the first chips to completely contain everything to need to run a calculator.
+The TMS0801, from 1972, was one of the first chips to completely contain everything to need to run a calculator.
+It was used to power the [Sinclair Cambridge](https://en.wikipedia.org/wiki/Sinclair_Cambridge).

 It contained the CPU, RAM, and ROM, all on one chip.

 Inspired by [Ken Shirriff](http://files.righto.com/calculator/sinclair_scientific_simulator.html) reading from a similar chip, I decided to try and see I can read the ROM data by optically copying it off the chip directly.

 Following [this patent](https://patents.google.com/patent/US3934233) I already had an idea of the ROM contents already.
 I found John McMaster had decapped and [imaged the chip in great detail](https://siliconpr0n.org/map/ti/tms0801nc/mcmaster_mz_mit20x/), so I thought, this shouldn't be hard, right?

+## Finding the ROM

 First, reading through the patent, I can divide the chip into sections: